High blood pressure can damage the heart over time. It affects 1 in 3 people in the United States and 1 billion people worldwide (

-It helps your body get rid of sodium and ease pressure on your blood vessels.
+Potassium is an important mineral that helps your body get rid of sodium and eases pressure on your blood vessels (

 Modern diets have increased most people’s sodium intake while decreasing potassium intake (

 To get a better balance of potassium to sodium in your diet, focus on eating fewer processed foods and more fresh, whole foods.

-Foods that are particularly high in potassium include:
+Foods that are particularly high in potassium include (

-- Vegetables, especially leafy greens, tomatoes, potatoes and sweet potatoes
+- vegetables, especially leafy greens, tomatoes, potatoes, and sweet potatoes

-- Fruit, including melons, bananas, avocados, oranges and apricots
+- fruit, including melons, bananas, avocados, oranges, and apricots

-- Dairy, such as milk and yogurt
+- dairy, such as milk and yogurt

-- Tuna and salmon
+- tuna and salmon

-- Nuts and seeds
+- nuts and seeds

-Bottom Line: Eating fresh fruits and vegetables, which are rich in potassium, can help lower blood pressure.
+Bottom line: Eating fresh fruits and vegetables, which are rich in potassium, can help lower blood pressure.

 If you’ve ever downed a cup of coffee before you’ve had your blood pressure taken, you’ll know that caffeine causes an instant boost.